Kubuntu 11.10 for digital painting

 Conclusion :

-Many things works better for my usage and so I'm a happy new KDE desktop user.
-So I definitely like it and want to contribute to even a better place for my professional activities.
-System is efficient and default application are very nice .
-Many user settings in the system settings are way more smarter than I experienced with my previous Gnome 2; it's really flexible.
-Other good points ; a centralized KDE forum , and a centralized Bug report website for all your KDE applications.
-I definitely like the KDE way to do things.
+Many things work better for my use, and so I'm a happy new KDE desktop user.
+So I definitely like it and want to contribute to an even better place for my professional activities.
+The system is efficient and the default applications are very nice.
+Many user settings in the system preferences are much smarter than what I experienced with GNOME.
+The set of proposed options makes the whole also really flexible to customizations.

-[edit : simplified all, things get simplier and thats a good news ] Krita will install without any problem with the script of Kubuntiac ; download the script of Kubuntiac : http://forum.kde.org/viewtopic.php?f=139&t=92880 , and follow the instructions.
+Krita-dev will install without any problem with a script made by Kubuntiac ; download the script of Kubuntiac : http://forum.kde.org/viewtopic.php?f=139&t=92880 , and follow the instructions.

-Your new Gimp should be able to be launched from /opt/gimp-painter/bin/gimp-2.6 , you can of course create a laucher or a sym link to /usr/bin/gimp to launch it faster.
+Extract it to the directory of your choice, then go with a terminal in the directory and paste this : sudo apt-get build-dep gimp ./configure --prefix=/opt/gimp-painter --disable-default-binary make sudo make install After that, your new Gimp-Painter installed should be able to be launched from /opt/gimp-painter/bin/gimp-2.6 , you can of course create a laucher or a sym link to /usr/bin/gimp for convenience.

 License: "Kubuntu 11.10 for digital painting" by David Revoy − CC-BY 4.0